andyjakubowski/kingly-site/src/v1/tutorials/real-world-profile.md

 ```

 ## Refactoring
 We take advantage of our TDD refactoring stage to do a little bit of cleanup in our application shell.
 We also initially started with events such as `FOLLOW_OK`, `UNFOLLOW_OK`, `FOLLOW_NOK`, `UNFOLLOW_NOK`, i.e. 4 events to cover the API responses linked to the follow/unfollow functionality.
 We brought that down to 2: `TOGGLE_FOLLOW_OK` and `TOGGLE_FOLLOW_NOK`.
-We also identified some possible target for refactoring (some actions are duplicated) but do not act on them just yet.
+We also identified some possible targets for refactoring (some actions are duplicated) but do not act on them just yet.
 When we will stop and have a look at our application performance and size, we may DRY things up further.

 ## Behaviour implementation
 The implementation (`src/behaviour/profile.js`) derives directly from the modelization.
 We reproduce here the main part which are the transitions: